-Agricology is about restoring soils, using fewer chemicals, tackling climate change and replenishing wildlife and natural habitats.
+Agroecology is about restoring soils, using fewer chemicals, tackling climate change and replenishing wildlife and natural habitats.
 Our focus is on building a more diverse, more resilient system that restores the land, from the ground up, and ensures a secure supply of food.
 We want to create a better, fairer food and farming system that works with nature to produce healthier crops, higher welfare animals and nutritious food for all.

 What is Agricology?

-Agricology was set up in response to increasing challenges of declining soil fertility, climate change, declining biodiersity and the need to rethink the way we tend the land.
-Agricology supports farmers and growers to transition to more resilient, diverse sustainable farming systems.
+Agricology is an independent knowledge platform supporting all farmers and growers to transition to more sustainable and resilient farming systems.
+It is a free platform, open to everyone, and was set up in response to increasing challenges of declining soil fertility, climate change, declining biodiversity and the need to rethink the way we tend the land.
 We bring together research from the field and farmer experiences on using practices that restore the farm ecosystem.
-These include reducing tillage to improve soil quality, planting ‘cover crops’, adding pollinator strips or using ‘trap crops' which divert pests from crops instead of using chemicals, using agroforestry systems
+These include reducing tillage to improve soil quality, planting ‘cover crops’, adding pollinator strips or using ‘trap crops’ (which divert pests from crops instead of using chemicals), and using agroforestry systems.

-Practical, sustainable farming, regardless of labels:
+Practical, sustainable farming, regardless of labels

-Sharing knowledge online:
+Sharing knowledge online

-Sharing knowledge in the field:
+Sharing knowledge in the field

 Got an inspiring story to share?